hwikgren/PNANetwork/NetworkCreation/Readme.md

 	* _../Lists/KingsSaao_ is a list extracted from the Oracc SAAo project metadata (subprojects 1, 4, 5, 17, 18, 19, 21).
 If the king, during whose reign a letter is written, is mentioned in the metadata as the sender or recipient of the letter, he is connected to this document.
 	* _../Lists/SAAKings_ contains a list connecting kings to the SAA project texts that relate to the king even if he is not explicitly mentioned (SAAo projects 8, 9, 10, 12, 13, 15, 16)

-2. From the 'names' treemap, collect all the documents and the individuals mentioned in them to treemap called 'reversed' (= reverse the network)
+2. From the 'names' treemap (individuals and all the document they are mentioned in), collect all the documents and the individuals mentioned in them to treemap called 'reversed' (= reverse the network)
 * = Bimodal network

-3. From 'reversed' treemap, find pairs of individuals appearing in the same document
+3. From 'reversed' treemap (all the documents and the individuals who are mentioned in them), find pairs of individuals appearing in the same document
 * but only if the document contains more than one individual
 * = one-mode network
 * Give weight to each connection between two individuals: